 The Netherlands is home to a highly skilled, productive, flexible and multilingual workforce.
-The country ranks 1st out of 100 countries on the EF English Proficiency Index 2021.
+The country ranks 1st out of 100 countries on the EF English Proficiency Index 2022.
 In addition to English, a higher percentage of the Dutch population than their counterparts elsewhere also speaks German and French.
-According to the OECD Skills Outlook 2019, the Netherlands, together with a few other countries, is ahead in the digital transformation of the workplace, with most of its workers intensively using technology in their job and predominantly performing non-routine tasks.
-It also mentions the Netherlands as being among the countries with the highest share of individuals with well-rounded cognitive (literacy, numeracy and problem-solving) skills.